Nick Mowbray's Toy Story takes a new twist after health scare

 A foray into the nappy market with Rascals and Friends last year was a runaway hit for Countdown in NZ, he says.
 He won't divulge figures, but the line was successful enough to attract the attention of Coles in Australia and Walmart in the US.
 This month, Tesco in the UK has started to stock the brand, too.

-Mowbray now wants Zuru Edge to push into a total of 10 "stodgy FMCG" (fast-moving computer goods) categories.
+Mowbray now wants Zuru Edge to push into a total of 10 "stodgy FMCG" (fast-moving consumer goods) categories.

 So is bottled water, a haircare line and "trendy" natural supplements, among other products, a portion of whose profits will go to good causes.